coder-hxl/x-crawl/publish/README.md

 There are 3 types:

-- FileRequestConfig
+- CrawlFileDetailTargetConfig

-- FileRequestConfig[]
+- CrawlFileDetailTargetConfig[]
-- CrawlFileConfigObject
+- CrawlFileAdvancedConfig

-**1. FileRequestConfig**
+**1. CrawlFileDetailTargetConfig**

-More configuration options of FileRequestConfig can be found in [FileRequestConfig](#FileRequestConfig) .

-If you want to crawl this file and need to retry on failure, you can try this way of writing:
+This is the detailed target configuration. if you want to crawl this file and need to retry on failure, you can try this way of writing:

 ```js
 import xCrawl from 'x-crawl'